Congratulations! You won!

 Like most other patience games, Spider Solitaire is played by one player, and the objective is to sort cards by rank and suit and place them in the foundation fields at the top of the game board.
 What distinguishes Spider Solitaire from other variants of the game is that here, the player has to assemble piles of ordered cards on the game board and the stack can only be transferred onto the foundation field if it is complete from Ace to King.
 This differs from other solitaire games (like Klondike or Freecell), in which the player moves cards to foundation fields one-by-one, starting with the Aces.
 Moreover, Spider Solitaire is played with two decks, unlike other forms of solitaire that are played with only one.

-The board consists of ten fanned down tableaus, on which cards are laid face down, except for the topmost cards (this means that the card on the top of the stack, i.e. the one that is not covered by any other card, is actually at the bottom when you look at the game board, since the tableaus are fanned down).
-The player has to arrange the cards by suit and rank by moving them between tableaus.
+The board consists of ten fanned down columns, on which cards are laid face down, except for the topmost cards (this means that the card on the top of the stack, i.e. the one that is not covered by any other card, is actually at the bottom when you look at the game board, since the columns are fanned down).
+The player has to arrange the cards by suit and rank by moving them between columns.
 Only stacks of cards that are sorted by suit and sequence can be moved at once.
 Otherwise, there are no limits on the cards being moved (unlike in Freecell, for example, where the size of the moveable stack depends on the number of free cells available).
-In addition to the ten tableaus, the board also consists of eight foundations that are in the top-right corner of the board, and a stock that is found in the top-left corner of the board.
+In addition to the ten columns, the board also consists of eight foundations that are in the top-right corner of the board, and a stock that is found in the top-left corner of the board.

 Instructions

-General Rules
+General Rules of Spider Solitaire

-2. A card (or a stack of cards) can only be moved from one tableau to another if the card(s) being moved (or the card at the bottom of the moved stack) is one rank lower than the card on which it is being placed.
+2. A card (or a stack of cards) can only be moved from one column to another if the card(s) being moved (or the card at the bottom of the moved stack) is one rank lower than the card on which it is being placed.
 The suit of these two cards does not matter; however, if the cards have a different suit, then you will not be able to move them together later on.

 4. For a stack to be movable, all cards need to be in sequence and have the same suit.